rayandabbagh/rayan-intro/README.md

 ### Hola, I'm Rayan Dabbagh! 👋

 - 🔭 I’m currently working on my startup, Triage AI.
-- 🌱 I’m currently training to run a marathon.
+- 🌱 I’m currently training for a marathon.
 - 👯 I’m looking to hire full-stack engineers to take Triage AI to the next level.
 - 💬 Ask me about anything tech related.
 - 📫 How to reach me: www.linkedin.com/in/rayandabbagh.